ManimCommunity/manim/docs/source/tutorials/quickstart.rst

 However, in some cases it is more beneficial to use ``Transform``, like when you are transforming several mobjects one after the other.
+The code below avoids having to keep a reference to the last mobject that was transformed.

 .. manim:: TransformCycle